All Episodes

 When are you going to get after the Imams who are preaching the hate?

-Hey, we I'm I'm doing it today.
+Hey, I'm doing it today.

-I'm on on the radio with you.
+I'm on the radio with you.

-This this voice is being broadcast over how to do that.
+This voice is being broadcast over hospitality.

 I want you to name an imam.

-What you're saying out loud is there are a lot of good Muslims.
+No, What you're saying out loud is there are a lot of good Muslims.

 Please don't categorize us all with the same brush.

-And when you get behind these seven young men, you know there's going to be an imam in there that we led into this country preaching hate, and that none of you guys have ever fingered.
+And when you get behind these seven young men, you know there's going to be an imam in there that we led into this country preaching hate and that none of you guys have ever fingered.

 You have to be a realistic.

-Uh Osama, that isn't what I'm asking you to do.
+Osama, that isn't what I'm asking you to do.

-People in the mosque who are preaching hatred of the United States and you're protecting them.
+You know perfectly well as we talk people in the mosque who are preaching hatred of the United States and you're protecting it.

 No, no, no, no.